 Where Does This Rule of Thumb Come From?

 The 10% rule of thumb reflects the average annual historical return of the stock market, which is typically measured by the performance of the S&P 500 index.
 This index tracks the performance of 500 of the largest companies in the United States across 11 sectors and represents the health of the market as a whole.
 Since the S&P 500 wasn’t introduced until 1957, the Standard and Poor’s 90 index was used prior to that.

 How to Use the Average Stock Market Return

 Since the 10% rule is based on decades of data, it includes many years when the stock market returned less than 10% (as well as many when it returned more).
 That’s why it should only be used for long-term planning purposes like saving for retirement or your child’s education.
 With it, you can project how much an initial and subsequent investments might amount to, as well as how much you need to save on an annual basis to accumulate a target amount.

-But there are several factors that can impact your return.
-The most important, perhaps, is your choice of investments, which will be influenced by your time horizon and risk tolerance.
-Management fees, expenses, and taxes will also impact your average return, while inflation will reduce your buying power and thereby reduce your effective return.
+But several factors can affect your return.
+Perhaps the most important is your choice of investments, which will be influenced by your time horizon and risk tolerance.
+Management fees, expenses, and taxes will also affect your average return, while inflation will reduce your buying power and thereby reduce your effective return.

 The 10% average annual stock market return is based on several decades of data, so if you’re planning for a retirement that will happen in 20 to 30 years, it’s a reasonable starting point.
 However, it’s also based on the market performance of a 100% equity portfolio.
 In other words, if you’re hoping for a similar return on your portfolio, you’ll improve your chances by being entirely invested in stocks.